mobarakali/Web-Development-with-PHP-Laravel/assignments/module18/README.md

 **fillable**: This property is an array of the attributes that can be filled in when creating or updating a category.
 In this case, the only fillable attribute is the name attribute.

-**products**: This property is a relationship that returns all of the products that are associated with the category.
-The products relationship is a hasMany relationship, which means that each category can have many products.
-The inverse of this relationship is the category relationship on the Product model.The `products()` method returns a collection of Product objects that are associated with the current Category object.
-The `products()` method uses the `hasMany()` method from the Model class.
+**posts**: This property is a relationship that returns all of the posts that are associated with the category.
+The posts relationship is a hasMany relationship, which means that each category can have many posts.
+The inverse of this relationship is the category relationship on the Product model.The `posts()` method returns a collection of Product objects that are associated with the current Category object.
+The `posts()` method uses the `hasMany()` method from the Model class.
 The `hasMany()` method takes a single argument, which is the class name of the related model.
 In this case, the related model is the Product class.

  ### Task 3:
 Write a migration file to add a foreign key constraint to the "posts" table.
 The foreign key should reference the "categories" table on the "category_id" column.